IUS-CS/project-binary-bachelors/doc/sprint1.md

   ### Bad

-  * Meetings aren't happening all that often due to scheduling conflicts.
+  * Meetings aren't happening all that often due to scheduling conflicts and lack of notifications.
-  *

   ### Actionable Commitments